ingkebil/development/git/README.md

 <pre>
 <b>brew install git
-brew install git-flow</b>
 </pre>

 ### 2.3 Download and install Git under Windows.

 You can download an installer of Git for Windows from [here](https://git-scm.com/download/win) or one of the dedicated projects like this or [this](https://desktop.github.com/).